 The idea for an integrated waterbird management and monitoring program arose organically among managers and scientists who recognized several needs for the effective conservation of waterbirds that migrate long distances.
 These included a structured process for decision-making useful to multiple stakeholders; a standardized monitoring approach across the landscape; and management of wetland habitats for guilds of waterbirds that is integrated, coordinated and optimized given multiple objectives.
-To explicitly identify and frame decisions about habitat management for waterbird populations at multiple spatial scales, a series of structured decision making workshops was held between 2007 and 2009.
-These workshops brought together a diverse group of conservation partners, including federal and state agencies and NGOs, and gave rise to an integrated program initially targeting management and monitoring of nonbreeding waterbirds in the Mississippi and Atlantic flyways.
+To explicitly identify and frame decisions about habitat management for waterbird populations at multiple spatial scales, several structured decision making (SDM) workshops were held between 2007 and 2009.
+These workshops brought together a diverse group of conservation partners, including federal and state agencies and NGOs, and gave rise to an integrated program initially targeting management and monitoring of non-breeding waterbirds in the Mississippi and Atlantic flyways.

 - Idea for IWMM originates through a series of workshops focused on methods to inform decisions about managing local wetlands, allocating regional resources and ensuring strategic habitat conservation at the flyway scale.